3dem/emhub/docs/installation/scipion_install.rst

     scipion installb cryolo cryoCPU cryolo_model

-In this case, it will install two new conda environments, one for using cryolo in GPU and another one that could be used without GPU (cryoloCPU).
+In this case, it will install two new conda environments: one for using cryolo on GPU and another one that could be used without GPU (cryoloCPU).
-Addionally, the latest cryolo trained models will be download.
-The config variables specify how to active these environments.
-If cryolo is already installed in your system, you can skip the previous command and just edit the configuration accordingly.
+Additionally, the latest cryolo trained models will be downloaded.
+The config variables specify how to activate these environments.
+If cryolo is already installed on your system, you can skip the previous command and just edit the configuration accordingly.

 .. code-block:: ini